 ‘More like thirty-six.’

-‘Knowing this stuff doesn’t lift some sort of curtain off the world, then every other barista has purple skin and half of the businessmen are actually spirits.
+‘Knowing this stuff doesn’t lift some sort of curtain off the world, where every other barista has purple skin and half of the businessmen are actually spirits.
 There are plenty of non-humans walking amongst us, but most of the time, they’re really hard to spot.
-There’s no masquerade to drop, seeing one thing isn’t a free pass to seeing everything.
+There’s no masquerade to drop.
+Seeing one thing isn’t a free pass to seeing everything.
 It doesn’t work that way.’

 ‘Then how does it work?’

+She followed him as he entered a small coffee shop.
 ‘Newbie!’
-Curt stood at the register.
+Curt called from the register.
 ‘What do you want?’

 She looked to the girl behind the counter.
-‘I’d like a…just a mocha please.
+‘I’d like a…just a mocha, please.
 The big size.
 Large.
 Lots of chocolate.’
-Curt translated this into barista-speak and the girl nodded.
+Curt translated that into barista-speak, and the girl nodded.

 Curt sipped at his concoction.
-‘It’s not evil.’
+‘It’s not evil, newbie.’